tjk90/AWS-Three-Tier-Web-Architecture/README.md

 ## VSCode
 - Open VSCode and install Terraform extensions
 - Create DEMO folder and inside create root folder and modules folder
-- Go inside root folder and create a files "main.tf", "terraform.tfvars", "variables.tf" and "provider.tf"
+- Go inside root folder and create a files "main.tf", "terraform.tfvars", "variables.tf", "provider.tf" and backend.tf

 ## This is for your understanding
    The file   "variable.tf"   defines variables, while   "terraform.tfvars"   assigns values to those variables